 of the front bows securely.

-Attach the latch "hooks" to the windshield frame using the
+Attach the latch "hooks" to the windshield frame

 See the diagram above.
 Determine where the latches must be installed on